 The way to reuse the code is to use it as a part intended to be effectively executed in future projects.

 - To give you where code reuse is something important.
 We should break down a straightforward application that is modified to send the accompanying data sets to the server:

 - A solitary text entry with the 300x300px picture.

 - Different component database section with two of the elements.
 Being free galleries containing 300x150px pictures.

 Thus, we haven’t built up the innovation.
-But, we’re using to make the application.
+But, we’re using it to make the application.
 Hence, we could already watch one likeness interfacing the two data sets.
-The control sending the image to the server and showing it on the screen in a provided resolution.
+The control sends the image to the server and shows it on the screen in a provided resolution.
 So, a similar bit of code will need to play out this task.
-For a proficient time the board, a great developer.
-Rather than composing that code twice, we must write the one code to serve the two data sets.
+For a proficient time, the board is a great developer.
+Rather than composing that code twice, we must write one code to serve the two data sets.
 Furthermore, that is an acceptable practice.
 So, let’s see why.

 The Benefit of the Component

 A component is a bit of code liable for a particular undertaking in an application.
 A reusable element can be unreservedly adapted to react to the needs of a specific project.